zama-ai/concrete/docs/user/howto/compiling_torch_model.md

 )
 ```

-If you want to see more compilation examples, you can check out the [IrisFHE notebook](../advanced_examples/IrisFHE.ipynb)
+If you want to see more compilation examples, you can check out the [Fully Connected Neural Network](../advanced_examples/FullyConnectedNeuralNetwork.ipynb)